 For the widest acceptance and career possibilities choose a psychology school should be accredited by the APA (American Psychological Association).
 A full list of APA accredited psychology doctorate programs can be found on their website.

 As of 2016, there are no 100% online APA accredited psychology doctorate programs.
 However, hybrid PsyD and PhD psychology programs do exist, meaning they are delivered mostly online with a few in-person requirements.

 - Capella University PhD Psychology

-- Oregon State University PhD in Counseling
+- Oregon State University Doctor of Philosophy in Counseling

 Specialists who hold doctoral degrees in school psychology will realize some of the best career opportunities and salaries.
 To be considered for a doctorate program, you’ll need an excellent grade point average, so don’t neglect your studies while in the bachelor’s program.

 A master’s degree in psychology is often needed to qualify you to work in industrial-organizational psychology or as a professional licensed counselor.

 After you complete a master’s or doctorate program, you’ll then do a psychology internship, which gives you on-the-job training and usually takes about two years to complete.

 #TRENDING : Best Master's in Psychology for High Paying Jobs

 GetEducated Tip: Career Changer?
 Because of the high educational barriers to this field, career changers generally must pursue the same educational path as entry-level workers.
 If you already hold a bachelor's in any area your best course of study will be to work as a counselor while you continue with graduate school.